developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/tutorial/tutBasicScanningAPI/index.md

 			}
 		}

-**6.** Now we need to use the `onOpened` method to get a reference to the EMDKManager.
-The EMDKListener interface will trigger this event when the EMDK is ready to be used.
-The EMDKListener interface must be implemented in order to get a reference to the EMDKManager APIs.
-This event will pass the EMDKManager instance and we assign it to the global variable `emdkManager` that we created in the earlier steps.
-We have used that instance to get an instance [Barcode Manager](/emdk-for-android/6-10/api/barcode/BarcodeManager) to enable scanning.
+11. Use the `onOpened` method to get a reference to the `EMDKManager`.
+The `EMDKListener` interface triggers this event when the EMDK is ready to be used.
+The EMDKListener interface must be implemented to get a reference to the `EMDKManager` APIs.
+This event passes the `EMDKManager` instance and assigns it to the global variable `emdkManager` created in the earlier steps.
+Used that instance to get an instance of [Barcode Manager](/emdk-for-android/6-10/api/barcode/BarcodeManager) to enable scanning.

         :::java
         this.emdkManager = emdkManager;